How the Use the Moderate Comments Capability in WordPress

 The moderate_comments capability is one of the more confusing permissions in WordPress.
 It controls who can manage and post comments on your site.

 I know many of you want to control who can manage or post comments on your site, so in this guide I'll explain how this capability works.
+You may also find it helpful to read our guide to authors managing comments on their own posts.

 What can users do with the moderate_comments capability?